 2. Author submits final manuscript and accompanying images and permissions.

 By your manuscript due date, please turn in the final, polished version of your book, formatted in the appropriate style, whether MLA (liberal arts and humanities), APA (social sciences), or Chicago.
 If you use Chicago, we prefer either the Notes-(Full) Bibliography System (used for literature, history, and the arts) or the Author-Date System (used for social sciences) with a full bibliography.
 Manuscripts with notes and no bibliography are not encouraged.
 For style information online, see MLA Style, APA Style, or Chicago Style.
-For general formatting and other guidelines, see Guidelines for Manuscript Preparation.
+For general formatting and other guidelines, see Purdue University Press Style Guide.

 Art reproductions, photos, and previously published texts often require permission to be reproduced.
 All of these permissions must be provided to the Press when the final manuscript is turned in.
-See the Permissions FAQ for further information.
+See the Permissions FAQ produced by the Association of American University Presses for further information.

 3. Book is launched.